-Note: It is not required that both channels of a 2-Channel Model GM868 be installed.
+Note: It is not required that both channels of a 2-Channel Model GS868 be installed.
 The second channel connector may simply be left vacant for future expansion.

-As an aid in following the programming instructions, a complete menu map of the User Program is included in Appendix A, Menu Maps.
+As an aid in following the programming instructions, a complete set of menu maps for the User Program is included in Appendix A, Menu Maps.
+The specific figure numbers will be referenced throughout this chapter, as required.